GMittal1999/Intel_Openvino_Project/README.md

 all the libraries that nedd to be install is given in the file package.jason under the section dependencies.
 Here I have work mainly on backened so You will find My UI/UX not that attractive but this is beacause it is a protype only.
 Now what are all the files for our Rasperry pi and websites.
-RaspberryPi (all files except nodejs folder) website (only node js folder)
+RaspberryPi (all files except nodejs folder) (you have install openvino on the raspberry pi to run these) website (only node js folder)